FlavScents AInsights Entry for Gamma-Nonalactone (Aldehyde C-18)

 8. Practical Insights for Formulators

-Gamma-nonalactone is valued for its ability to impart a creamy, coconut-like aroma and flavor, making it a versatile ingredient in both flavor and fragrance formulations.
-It synergizes well with other lactones and fruity esters, enhancing tropical and dairy profiles.
-Formulators should be cautious of its potential to dominate blends if used excessively, and it is often under-utilized in non-tropical applications.
+Gamma-nonalactone is valued for its ability to impart creamy, coconut-like notes, enhancing the richness of formulations.
+It synergizes well with other lactones and tropical fruit flavors.
+Formulators should be cautious of its potency to avoid overpowering effects and consider its stability under various processing conditions.

 Citation hooks: FlavScents; industry practice